-These symptoms tend to occur because the patient’s brain now needs to adjust to the effects of the product not being active anymore.
-There are some rare cases where the patient may also experience hallucinations while they are withdrawing from the supplement.
+These symptoms tend to occur because the patient’s brain now needs to adjust to the product’s effects not being active anymore.
+There are some rare cases where the patient may also experience hallucinations while withdrawing from the supplement.

 Variables Affecting Phenibut Withdrawal Duration

-There are several variables that affect the overall duration of the particular symptoms that a patient will experience as they withdraw from the use of Fenibut.
+Several variables affect the overall duration of the particular symptoms that a patient will experience as they withdraw from Fenibut use.

-- First, the Phenibut dose that they took, as well as the duration of use for the drug, are two of the most critical factors that will ultimately have an impact on these factors.
+- The drug dose that they took and the duration of substance use are two of the most critical factors that will ultimately have an impact on these factors.

-- If combinations were used, such as Phenibut and Kratom, the patient may be at a higher risk of more severe withdrawal symptoms as well – and may require additional time to withdraw from other drugs they have become dependent on as well.
+- If combinations were used, such as Fenibut and Kratom or alcohol, the patient may be at a higher risk of more severe withdrawal symptoms as well – and may require additional time to withdraw from other drugs they have become dependent on as well.

 Phenibut Taper: The Best Way To Prevent Withdrawal

-Patients who have built a dependency on this drug should consider tapering off the supplement slowly, instead of quitting cold turkey.
+Patients who have built a dependency on this drug should consider tapering off the supplement slowly instead of quitting cold turkey.
 This would be the best solution toward reducing the risk of withdrawal symptoms.
-When done right, tapering off the drug instead of just giving up the use of Fenibut may even help to prevent the side-effects from happening altogether, which would undoubtedly be seen as a benefit.
-A Phenibut withdrawal headache may still be experienced, with some fatigue, but the more severe symptoms can usually be effectively avoided with such a strategy in place.
+When done right, tapering off the drug instead of just giving up the use of Fenibut may even help to prevent the side effects from happening altogether, which would undoubtedly be seen as a benefit.
+A headache may still be experienced, with some fatigue, but more severe symptoms can usually be effectively avoided with such a strategy in place.